coddmajes/research-report/README.md

 [中文](Review_and_Prospects_of_Data-driven_Sparse_Coding.pdf)

+> **!!!** This work was accepted by Computer Engineering and Applications(ISSN: 1002-8331) in April 30th.
+2021, but I didn't pay for the
+> publication fee, so this work was rejected by the journal in March 11th, 2022.

 ## Abstract
 Sparse coding is an efficient method to represent information, it has achieved widespread applications in image signal processing, computer vision and pattern recognition.
 However, many large-scale practical tasks are still limited by the speed of sparse solvers.